-At the second session, he was a 4, he felt so much better, the CD was working well, he felt more confident and positive.
-He was using a toilet less during the day and had stopped worrying about his journey to and from work altogether.
+The second session, he was a 4.
+Ray felt so much better, the CD was working well.
+He felt more confident and positive.
+He used a toilet less during the day and had stopped worrying about his journey to and from work altogether.

-By session 4 he had improved to a 6 and was actually looking forward to his holiday, he had a course to go to and wasn’t worried about that either.
+By session 4 he had improved to a 6 and was actually looking forward to his holiday.
+He also had a course to go to and wasn’t worried about that either.

 IBS Case Study 2

-Maggie worked as a PA for the local fire service, her job was quite stressful, in that there was a lot of administrative work and she was the only woman in an office of men.
+Maggie worked as a PA for the local fire service, her job was quite stressful.
+There was a lot of administrative work and she was the only woman in an office of men.
 She was experiencing irritable bowel every time she went away, especially when flying.
-After explaining a bit about the connection between the brain and the gut, she agreed she needed to do something about it otherwise she’d be confined to coach travel for the rest of her life.
-Her son lived in Scotland and she would regularly fly up to see him, but she was spending the weekend in the toilet, as well as in the airport and on the plane.
+After explaining a bit about the connection between the brain and the gut, she agreed she needed to do something about it.
+Consequently, she’d be confined to coach travel for the rest of her life.
+Her son lived in Scotland and she would regularly fly up to see him.
+However, she was spending the weekend in the toilet, as well as in the airport and on the plane.

 3 weeks in and she was noticing her IBS was better generally.
 Going shopping had previously brought on occasional bouts but these were now subsiding.
 She was sleeping better and actually enjoying work for a change.
 By week 5 she was over the moon, her work had improved, her sleeping had improved and she finally had control over the IBS, she just relaxed more.
 She was consistently an 8.
 We decided at this point to see each other on a fortnightly basis.